 Just like study and work, sleep requires discipline too.
 Here, our sleep expert Dr Yu Sun Bin shares some tips and practical strategies so you can max out your sleep time for maximum performance.

 Between 7 to 9 hours a night is recommended for young adults aged between 18 to 25 years old.
 However it’s important to keep in mind that people can be very different: some function very well with 6 hours, whilst others need 10-11 hours.
 All of these durations are appropriate for this age group.

 Our research suggests that it’s more important to have sleep of good quality than spending a longer time in bed.
 If you only sleep 6 or 7 hours a night, that’s fine if your sleep is of good quality.
 What’s good quality?
 This is entirely subjective: if you feel refreshed and do not feel sleepy during the day!

 Get up and go to bed at the same time every day, including on the weekends.
-This is boring – and usually unwanted – advice but it works, because it capitalises on regular cycle of the body clock which determines when we naturally want to sleep and be awake.
+This may sound like boring – and usually unwanted – advice but it works, because it capitalises on regular cycle of the body clock which determines when we naturally want to sleep and be awake.

 Avoid electronic screens in the 2-3 hours before bed.
 Phones, laptops, and tablet computers emit light that fools the body clock into thinking it is daytime and delays the time at which you naturally feel sleepy.
 This advice is particularly important for people who are night owls, who tend to stay up late.

 Sleep cycles are roughly 90 minutes long so if you need to get up early, set your alarm for multiples of 90 minutes (1.5 hours) from when you go to bed.
 If you go to bed at midnight, try setting your alarm for 6am, 7:30am, or 9am.
 Add in an extra 5-15 minutes to take into account the time it takes you to fall asleep.